uit-no-old/elixir-excelerate/reference-database.md

 MetaMar is updated when a new marine public dataset becomes available.
 There will be a new version each...:
 1. We detect new datasets, by periodically queryingg ENA for marine datasets (META-pipe and EBI MG datasets are also uploaded to ENA).
 In addition, other?
+2. The data is manually curated in order to ...
-2. If the datasets has not been run processed by META-pipe, it will be processed.
+3. If the datasets has not been run processed by META-pipe, it will be processed.
 Hence, META-pipe must scale to dataset sizes, and produce results wit the highest possibility quality.
+4. Manual or automatic? data results quality check.
+5. Automatic removal of redundant genes.
+Add references to datasets?
-3. The ??? is added to MetaMar.
+6. The <what output of META-pipe???> is added to MetaMar.

 To query the database, the end-users either use a user interface provided as a web application, or the public API for programmitic access.
 The users can query the databses for ???